This is the multi-page printable view of this section. Click here to print.

 - Supporting freeze events (~5s host pauses); these remain probe-driven to avoid flapping.

-- Changing Kubernetes pod eviction semantics; the feature complements, but does not replace, in-cluster drains.
+- Changing Kubernetes pod eviction semantics; the feature complements, but does not replace, in-cluster pod evictions.

 User Scenarios

-node.kubernetes.io/out-of-servicetaint added (upgrade/scale-down/manual maintenance): When maintenance tooling adds the GA out-of-service taint to a node, ALB entries are marked down immediately, eliminating the probe delay during node removal.- Spot VM eviction (
+node.kubernetes.io/out-of-servicetaint added (operator/automation trigger for upgrade/scale-down/manual maintenance): When maintenance tooling (or an operator) adds the GA out-of-service taint to a node, ALB entries are marked down immediately, eliminating the probe delay during node removal.
+This is the primary user-facing trigger and can also be used as a manual override if other automated signals fail.- Cloud shutdown taint added (

 PreemptScheduledevent): The first eviction event observed for a node causes the controller to taint the node withcloudprovider.azure.microsoft.com/draining=spot-eviction, which in turn triggersAdminState = Downto prevent new flows while the node is being preempted.
-Manually applying this taint has the same effect. - Out-of-service or draining taint removed: When maintenance completes and the taint is cleared, admin state is restored to
+Manually applying this taint has the same effect. - Out-of-service, shutdown, or spot-eviction taint removed: When maintenance completes (or a node returns to service) and the relevant taints are cleared, admin state is restored to

 Noneso the node re-enters rotation.